bencevans/node-sonos/README.md

 * Stephan van Rooij (@svrooij)

 And a big thanks to all you other [contributors](https://github.com/bencevans/node-sonos/graphs/contributors)!
 Pull-requests are beautiful things.

+## Issues

+If you got discovered an issue with this library, please check the [issue-tracker](https://github.com/bencevans/node-sonos/issues).
+If you want to contribute something check out these ['help-wanted' issues](https://github.com/bencevans/node-sonos/labels/help-wanted).

+### NPM publish

+We try to react to all pull-requests, but if you think we don't respond in time, please don't create a 'sonos-by-xyz' or a 'node-sonos-by-xyz' package on NPM.
+This might lead to people installing the wrong version.

+If you want to publish your own version, please do it as a [user-scoped](https://docs.npmjs.com/getting-started/scoped-packages) eg. `@svrooij/sonos` package.

+1. Change the top of the readme to state your specific changes.
+2. Change the `name` of the project to `@npm_username/sonos`
+2. Publish it to npm `npm publish --access=public`

 ## Licence